-You see, we have always warned Zack not to talk to strangers on any electronic device.
+You see, we have always warned Jack not to talk to strangers on any electronic device.
 Doing so would be a sure way to lose his phone.

-This isn’t the first time Zack has received an anonymous text and I’m sure it won’t be the last.
+This isn’t the first time Jack has received an anonymous text and I’m sure it won’t be the last.
 How he handles it is a true sign of his character.